menghuant/flutter_painter_v2/README.md

   - **Anchor Point Editing**: Drag arrow endpoints directly for precise positioning
   - **Minimum Length Constraints**: Configurable minimum arrow length (32px default)
   - **Dual Arrow Support**: Both single and double-headed arrows
+  - **Outline Support**: Configurable outline color and width for better visibility
   - **Customizable Appearance**: Configurable anchor point size, colors, and borders
 - **Free-style eraser** to erase any part of a drawing or object you don't want on the painter.[*](#erasing)